This post contains affiliate links.

 Inhaling Tea Tree vapours may help prevent colds and flu.
 Tea Tree is antiseptic, and can be used in an essential oil burner.
 Use with other essential oils such as lavender or camomile as it does smell strong.
 I put a few drops of tea tree oil in a bath or on the edges of the shower (not underfoot or you could slip) so I can breathe in the vapours while washing.
 Consult an essential oil practitioner and/or your doctor before using essential oils if you have any outstanding health issues, are or may be pregnant.

-What if, like me, you got a bad cold or the flu anyway?
+What if, despite all your efforts, you got a bad cold or the flu anyway?
 First and foremost, stay home and rest.
 Soldiering on just means you will share your germs with others.

-Rest, drink plenty of liquids and if you do feel like eating, choose light, easily digestible foods.
-My doctor suggested tea and toast, although it was some time before I could stomach the tea part!
+Rest, drink plenty of liquids and if you do feel like eating, choose light, easily digestible foods like tea and toast, or ginger ale and plain biscuits.

 Take care of yourself.
 If you are not fevered, a warm bath can make you feel better.
-Olbas Bath may help unblock your nose and soothe tired, aching muscles.
+Olbas Bath (affiliate link) may help unblock your nose and soothe tired, aching muscles.

 If you think you may have more than just a cold, do consider visiting your doctor.
 And always be very vigilant of flu symptoms in the very young, elderly or infirm.

 This post is not intended as a substitute for medical advice.
 Always consult your doctor in the event of illness and before using any complimentary or over the counter health products or medicines.